puppetlabs/puppetdb/documentation/configure.markdown

 This setting sets the maximum amount of space in megabytes that PuppetDB's ActiveMQ can use for temporary message storage.

+### `memory-usage`

+This setting sets the maximum amount of memory in megabytes available for PuppetDB's ActiveMQ Broker.

 ### `max-frame-size`

 This setting sets the maximum frame size for persisted activemq messages